 We will learn now how to display many frames of the same trajectory at once.

-- 3 In the Graphical Representations window, highlight your protein representation by clicking on it and press the Create Rep button.
+3 In the Graphical Representations window, highlight your protein representation by clicking on it and press the Create Rep button.
 This creates an identical representation, but note that smoothing is set to zero.
-Hide the old protein representation. - 4 Highlight the new protein representation and click the Trajectory tab.
-Above the smoothing control, notice the Draw Multiple Frames control.
-It is set to now by default, which is simply the current frame.
-Enter 0:10:99, which selects every tenth frame from the range 0 to 99.
+Hide the old protein representation.